asemt/ghuwtchr/README.md

 ghuwtchr (_GitHub Un-Watcher_) unwatches GitHub repos for you.
 ===============

-It makes sense in case a big list of repositories should be unwatched at once while avoiding using the GitHub web interface.
+It makes sense in case a long list of repositories should be unwatched at once while avoiding using the GitHub web interface.

 ### Installation: